kijiproject/kiji/kiji-express/README.md

 ### Running Compiled Jobs ###

 If you want, you can run compiled jobs as well.
+You must have python3 and the python-base package installed.
+To install python3 on your machine we recommend using the pyenv project found at: https://github.com/yyuu/pyenv.
+In order to install the python base package use pip install python-base, if you're on a system whose 'python' is still python2, you may have to: $ sudo apt-get install python3-pip.

-This requires that you write a Scalding Job and compile it yourself into a .jar file.
+Once python is installed running a job requires that you write a Scalding Job and compile it yourself into a .jar file.
 Then you can run your job with the command:

-    express job path/to/your/jarfile.jar name.of.your.jobclass <any arguments to your job>
+    express.py job path/to/your/jarfile.jar name.of.your.jobclass <any arguments to your job>

 or

-    express job path/to/your/jarfile.jar name.of.your.jobclass <any arguments to your job> --hdfs
+    express.py job path/to/your/jarfile.jar name.of.your.jobclass <any arguments to your job> --hdfs

 You can see some examples of Jobs in the [kiji-express-music tutorial](https://github.com/kijiproject/kiji-express-music).